dougeby/IntuneDocs/intune/ios-device-features-settings.md

 Use these features to control iOS devices as part of your mobile device management (MDM) solution.

 This article lists these settings, and describes what each setting does.
+For more information on these features, go to [Add iOS or macOS device feature settings](device-features-configure.md).

 ## Before you begin